The Geopolitical Landscape of the Mauryan Empire and the Indian Ocean

 Fleet Organization and Command Structure

 The Mauryan navy was a professional fighting force with a clear chain of command.
-The Arthashastra describes a naval superintendent (navadhyaksha) who was responsible for the entire maritime establishment.
+The Arthashastra describes a naval superintendent (navadhyaksha) responsible for the entire maritime establishment.
 This official oversaw shipbuilding, crew recruitment, training, logistics, and naval operations.
 Under the naval superintendent were ship captains (nayaka) who commanded individual vessels, and fleet commanders (senapati) who led squadrons of ships.
 The navy was organized into squadrons of five to ten ships, each with a designated mission: patrol, convoy escort, amphibious assault, or blockade.

 The Arthashastra also specifies the composition of a ship’s crew.
 A typical Mauryan warship carried a commander, a helmsman, oarsmen, seamen, marines, and a medical officer.
 The ratio of marines to seamen was higher on warships than on merchant vessels, reflecting the combat mission.
 The crew were subject to strict discipline, including penalties for dereliction of duty, theft, or desertion.
 The naval superintendent was also responsible for inspection and quality control during ship construction, imposing fines on shipbuilders if a vessel failed within a specified period.
 This focus on professionalism and accountability distinguished the Mauryan navy from the ad hoc fleets raised by earlier Indian kingdoms.